Growing And Caring For Allium (Ornamental Onion)

 The same flower will not open on an allium plant more than once.
 After the plant has finished producing flowers, cut the flower stems to the ground so that it may redirect its attention to the bulb where it will store energy.
 However, the dried flower heads are just as gorgeous as the living blooms, and many gardeners choose to keep them standing.

-The autumn season is the ideal time to plant alliums, which will mature into bulbs in the spring.
+The autumn season is the ideal time to planting ornamental onion alliums, which will mature into bulbs in the spring.
 When planting bulbs, it is advised that the planting depth be anywhere from two to three times the diameter of the bulbs.
 (For instance, if you have a bulb with a diameter of two inches, you should plant it between four and six inches deep.)
 After you've planted them, you need to be sure to give them a lot of water, and then you need to keep your fingers crossed until the following spring.

-Alliums that form bulbs have a somewhat slow reproduction rate; nonetheless, they will eventually develop small offsets on the original bulbs or even on the flower head.
+Alliums allium bulbs have a somewhat slow reproduction rate; nonetheless, they will eventually develop small offsets on the original bulbs or even on the flower head.
 These little offsets will continue to grow on the parent bulb.
 After the plants have finished their cycle of producing flowers, you will be able to dig out the bulbs from the ground and prune away the offsets.
 These may be transplanted straight immediately, but it may be a few years before they produce blooms in their new homes.

 It is entirely up to the gardener to determine when who should plant the alliums propagated by rhizomes.
 When you go to the garden center in the latter part of the summer, it is conceivable that you will not be able to find the varieties that bloom in the fall until much later in the season.
 It is feasible to pluck the plant and divide it into two parts if it appears that the cluster of rhizome-forming alliums has become too congested.
 You shouldn't wait until the plant has lost its vitality in the core before dividing it; you should do so as soon as possible.